By Keith Sharp

 It didn’t hurt that the likes of Mann and Michael Masser also co-wrote key compositions with Hill.
 “I would have to be pretty untalented, after spending thousands of hours with two writers, who in my opinion are the best songwriters in the world, not to learn from them,” Hill noted.
 Masser (who co-wrote “In Your Eyes”) wrote all of Whitney Houston’s big hits, also co-wrote for the likes of Diana Ross & The Supremes, Dionne Warwick, Kanye West, George Benson and Crystal Gayle to name just a few star-artists.

-Masser and Hill recorded “In Your Eyes’ at A&M studios in LA, in 1982, w/ the best musicians in that city. .
-Hill co-produced the track w/Masser and nailed a killer vocal.
+Masser and Hill recorded “In Your Eyes’ at A&M studios in LA, in 1982, with the best musicians in that city.
+Hill co-produced the track with Masser and nailed a killer vocal.
 “We were cutting “In Your Eyes”‘ for Teddy Pendergrass.
 He was flying into L.A. to record his vocals in a few weeks.
 Teddy P’s vocal on ‘If U Don’t Know Me By Now’ is one of my favourite vocal performances ever, there is no song superior to ‘it.

 Then George Benson heard K and the Gang’s version, and recorded it immediately, titling his album, ‘In Your Eyes’.
 He had a huge international hit with our song, in many countries, far bigger than ‘Sometimes, and it continues to generate as many royalties as “Sometimes”.’
 George B also included ‘In Your Eyes’ on at least 8 Greatest Hits albums. then Jeffrey Osborne cut the same track in 1986 and it hit the U.S. R & B charts and was yet another huge AC smash, selling millions and millions of albums”